pepsipu/blog-bikeshed/unfinished/2020-12-9-tricky-topological-testing-for-much-needed-extra-credit.md

 - In the second case, one point is on the surface boundary and the second is off it.
 Let's call these points conjoint-disjoint, or CD.
 Without loss of generality, we can assume that CD = DC, since the point pairs are reflexive.
 - In the last case, both points are off the surface boundary.
 They'll be called disjoint-disjoint, or DD.

-### Disjoint-Disjoint Solving: The Minimum Spanning Tree
+## Disjoint-Disjoint Solving: The Spanning Tree

 Let's explore the DD points first.
 As seen in the example above, they seem to affect solvability signficantly less than CC points, and probably CD points by extension.

 One property we noted of DD connections was the ability to "wrap" potentially blocking paths: A DD pair's path may cross over another DD pair's path, but one of the paths may always be "wrapped" around the other in order to fix the intersection.
 What would happen if, for every DD pair, we drew a straight line connecting both points, wrapping the path around every other DD pair path in it's way?
 Well, we'd end up with a rather interesting construction.
 Let's take a closer look.

 Consider the following problem set.